 Portable oxygen concentrators make it much easier for you to go just about anywhere while still using your oxygen therapy, and golfing with an mobile concentrator is no different.
 You need more oxygen while you're golfing because you're exerting energy.
 You're using extra muscle movement to swing, and to walk around.

 More oxygen is required by our muscles when we do a lot of moving around, and that's why portable oxygen concentrators are equipped with an oxygen conservation feature.
-Naturally, if you're using a portable oxygen concentrator, you're most likely moving around from place to place.
+Naturally, if you're using a concentrator, you're most likely moving around from place to place.
 The concentrator will keep giving you the same dosage, even as your breath rate goes up, which happens when you're exerting energy.

-Ultimately, which portable concentrator you can purchase depends on your oxygen dosage requirements that were prescribed by your doctor.
+Ultimately, which portable machine you can purchase depends on your oxygen dosage requirements that were prescribed by your doctor.
 As long as the portable oxygen concentrator you choose meets this requirement, you can get choosey with battery duration and size and weight.

 Even if you prefer to carry them around with the mobile cart, it will still be easy because of their small size and weight, as well as the maneuverability of the carts.
 You'll even find it easy to push the telescoping handle down, to bring it onto the golf cart with you, or use it while sitting in the front seat of a car.